Aeris111/CS_song/README.md

 ## Description

 All files are in the Tab-separated values (TSV) format.
-- Some columns exist in both files.
+- Some columns exist in more than one file.
-> ⚠️ if you find the data/sheet1.tsv is unreadable, please open the Google Sheet link for further information: https://docs.google.com/spreadsheets/d/1y_eLNm7-UIKgZxkuh_jCYRUEbTs9os2CQSA62DQrIh4/edit?usp=sharing

 ### __data/sheet1.tsv__
 Data stored in these files is used for marking annotations and counting words in each line of lyric(the basic unit), as well as in the whole lyric.